 #3.
 Pine Cone Christmas Trees

 Draw your main design for your collage.
 It could be a tree or a house or a dinosaur.
-Let your imagination go wild but just make sure your thing is big enough for sticking things onto.
+Let your imagination go wild but just make sure whatever you choose is big enough for sticking things onto.

 You could also add some cotton wool for clouds.